econ-ark/REMARK/README.md

 Jupyter notebook(s) should:
    * Explain their own content ("This notebook uses the associated replication archive to demonstrate three central results from the paper of [original author]: The consumption function and the distribution of wealth)
    * Be usable for someone wanting to explore the replication interactively (so, no cell should take more than a minute or two to execute on a laptop)

+In addition to the Jupyter notebook, there should be two plaintext files, with the same name as the notebook but different extensions:

+1. A bibtex bibliography entry containing a citation to the version of the paper being replicated (include a link in the url field)
+1. A markdown document containing a very brief description of the content of the replication.
+   * Does the REMARK attempt to reproduce all results of the paper, or only some?
+   * For those results it attempts to reproduce, did the results match those in the original paper?